The Haunting of M. Night Shyamalan

 “I see dead people.”
 No CGI.
 No screams.
 Just bleak atmosphere thick as tar.

-Toni Collette, barely 27, acting like her career depended on it (she later confessed she didn’t even realise she was in a horror movie).
-Haley Joel Osment staring down the lens like he’s survived four wars and three divorces.
+Toni Collette, barely 27, acting like her career depended on it — and famously having absolutely no idea she was in a horror film.
+She thought it was a beautiful spiritual drama right up until she wandered past the editing suite mid-shoot, saw the Mischa Barton scene being cut together, and went: “Oh holy sh**, I think this is a horror movie.”
+Haley Joel Osment staring down the lens like he’d survived four wars and three divorces.
 Bruce Willis being… well, Bruce Willis.

 But beneath the shock and the praise and the memes, something darker begins to take root.